Leading for Impact

 After successfully navigating multiple crises over the last few years, many nonprofits are now exploring a changed landscape of impact opportunities and workplace questions.
 They are eager to be more strategic using their limited time and money, while building the leadership habits to navigate the challenges they are facing.

-Over the past decade, The Bridgespan Group has worked with hundreds of nonprofits to boost their effectiveness and amplify their impact through Leading for Impact®.
+For more than a decade, The Bridgespan Group has worked with hundreds of nonprofits to boost their effectiveness and amplify their impact through Leading for Impact®.

 During the first six months of the program, participants join cohorts of 8 or 9 organizations for a series of team workshops on strategy, organization, and team effectiveness.
 Sessions are highly interactive, including full group discussion and team-based activities to give participants the opportunity to apply concepts to their particular context.